gabrieljablonski/sd-college-course-work/README.md

 # Distributed Systems - College Course Work

-This project seeks to implement a distributed system for geolocalization and access control of means of transportion, typically electric (scooters, bikes, etc.).
+This project seeks to implement a distributed system for geolocalization and access control of means of transportation, typically electric (scooters, bikes, etc.).

 ## Project Specifications